Quartier La Horie: 480th Tactical Fighter Squadron

 The 366th Tactical Fighter Wing was a USAFE experiment.
 Wing Headquarters for the 366th was activated at Chaumont-Semoutiers Air Base on 8 May 1962, with 4 operational aircraft squadrons being equipped with the aircraft left behind by the deployed Air National Guard wings deployed to France as a result of the Berlin Crisis.

 The 480th Tactical Fighter Squadron arrived in December and reported to the 66th's TFW Wing Headquarters at Chaumont AB.
 The squadron was equipped with 20 F-84Fs, tail coded with a green band on their vertical stabilizers.
 Other squadrons of the 366th TFW were located at Etain, Chambley and Chaumont Air Bases.

 The mission of the 480th was to provide close air support to the Seventh U.S. Army as well as air defense.
 Like the 102nd preceding it, this required the squadron to be on 24/7 alert.
 During September 1962 the 480th began sending its pilots to Wheelus for training.

 During the Cuban Missile Crisis in October 1962 the squadron assumed a total alert posture with fully bomb loaded aircraft on the alert pads.
 Bomb loads were frequently changed as targets were relocated during the initial days of the crisis.

 On 16 July 1963 the 480th TFS departed Phalsbourg and rejoined the rest of the 366th TFW at its new home at Holloman AFB New Mexico.
 With their departure, Phalsbourg AB was then placed in a reserve status by USAFE, and the 7369th Combat Support Group maintained Phalsbourg in a standby reserve status.

 Until 1966, the base saw occasional use by NATO for alerts and deployments of personnel and cargo into Germany for Reforger exercises.
 In October 1963 Phalsbourg was used by the 401st Tactical Fighter Wing deployed TDY from England Air Force Base Louisiana for about 40 days, flying F-100 "Super Sabre" aircraft from the base.

 The F-100's were the last tactical aircraft to operate from Phalsbourg Air Base.

 USAF closure

 On 7 March 1966, French President Charles De Gaulle announced that France would withdraw from NATO's integrated military structure.
 The United States was informed that it must remove its military forces from France by 1 April 1967.

 Since no active Wing was present, it was an uncomplicated process to deactivate Phalsbourg.
 On 15 February 1967 the American flag was lowered and the base returned to the French.

 Current uses

 After the USAF departure, Phalsbourg AB was used by the French Army as a helicopter base and a logistics depot.
 The base was renamed quartier La Horie.

-Currently, the 1er régiment d'hélicoptères de combat (1er RHC) Combat Helicopter Regiment operates from the base and flies Eurocopter Tiger, SA341D "Gazelles", SA 330 "Pumas", and AS 532 "Cougar".
+Currently, the 1er régiment d'hélicoptères de combat (1er RHC) Combat Helicopter Regiment operates from the base and flies Eurocopter Tiger, SA342 "Gazelles", and NH90 Caiman.

 The base is well-maintained and has been expanded over the years, and remains a front-line French military facility.